What Kind of Engine do Indy Cars Have

 Indy car engines are some of the most efficient and powerful engines in the world.
 They are designed to be lightweight and have a high power-to-weight ratio.
 Indy car engines use a variety of different types of fuel, including gasoline, ethanol, and diesel.

-See also How Many Litres is My Car Engine
+See also What Kills a Car Engine

 The Best Indoor Racetracks in the U.S. for Driving an Indy Car